 Guided Tour Euros 3.5 Duration 1 hour to 1.5 hours

 Address: Rua da Alfandega #62

-A guided walking tour by the students of the Associacao Academica da Universidade da Madeira through some of the oldest streets in Funchal learning about the history of Funchal Old Town along the way.
-The money raised through the tours are used to assist the disadvantaged students who attend the University assisting them in their meals and the purchase of the study books etc.
+A guided walking tour by the students of the Associate Academica da Universidade da Madeira through some of the oldest streets in Funchal learning about the history of Funchal Old Town along the way.
+The money raised through the tours is used to assist the disadvantaged students who attend the University assisting them in their meals and the purchase of study books etc.

 The History Tellers Walking Tour is highly recommended click the link to read more about our experience.